amaggiulli/QLNet/README.md

 =====

 QLNet C# library official repository.
-QLNet is a financial library written in C# for the Windows enviroment derived primarily from its C++ counterpart, Quantlib, which has been used as a base reference for modelling various financial instruments.
+QLNet is a financial library written in C# derived primarily from its C++ counterpart, Quantlib, which has been used as a base reference for modelling various financial instruments.
 QLNet also contains new developments on the bond market like MBS, Amortized Cost, PSA Curve and others.